 For more information about refreshing your edtech roadmap, read our blog: Exploring the classroom of the future.

-How edtech trends evolved in 2020
+How edtech trends have evolved

 In 2020, educators became heavily tech-reliant during lockdown to keep in touch with their pupils.
 Yet still, keeping pupils motivated from afar was a complex challenge.

 This ongoing issue with remote learning has forced a pragmatism around tech-use.
 Teachers and other school staff have recognised that edtech must support learning goals and pupils’ results to be effective in the classroom.

 According to our report, the preference for interactive panels and tablets continues to increase, together with apps—all of which saw their highest use rates yet.
 This was along with laptops, cloud-based lesson delivery and screen mirroring.

 This year, perhaps unsurprisingly, remote teaching software, distance learning and video conferencing solutions have come into their own, supporting the many teachers and pupils working and learning remotely.